darellanodev/jetpack-game/README.md

 - [ ] The oxygen bar decreases as time passes.
 - [ ] In the second level there are two enemies.
 - [ ] Rocket animation when level is completed.
 It goes up.
-- [ ] Rocket animation when starting a level.
-It grounds.
 - [ ] Player walking animation.
 - [ ] Enemy animation closing the eye.
 - [ ] Level with a vulcan that throws fire balls.